 Step 5: Pay the application fees

-The fee for a first application at a uni-assist member university is EUR 75.
+The fee for the first desired course of study at a uni-assist member university is EUR 75.

 Step 6: Track the application process